-Continued from "Is the Church of Jesus Christ Homophobic?"
+Continued from "Is the LDS Church Homophobic?"

 The LDS Church and Same-Sex Marriage

-On the previous page, I explained the theological reasoning behind The Church of Jesus Christ's insistence on heterosexual marriage as a requirement for the highest level of heaven.
+On the previous page, I explained that the LDS Church's theology enshrines heterosexual marriage as a requirement for the highest level of heaven.
 It has also focused on heterosexual marriage as a baseline for the family, and the family as the fundamental building block in society.
 Many understandably wondered, why didn't the church just refuse to offer same-sex marriages within its own ranks and leave everyone else alone?
 Why did it try to impose its teachings on people who don't believe them?
-After same-sex marriage was legalized throughout the United States in June 2015 this rhetoric almost immediately shifted to villifying the church for having such teachings in the first place, but the original question remains legitimate.
+The LDS Church was hardly the only religion that opposed same-sex marriage in the United States and elsewhere through various legal channels, but it was probably the most hypocritical.
+It had already redefined "traditional" marriage four times: from the 1850s onward it taught that polygyny (one husband and multiple wives) was the Lord's true order of marriage and a requirement for exaltation, in 1890 it began its slow abandonment of polygyny and decided that the Lord's standard was actually monogamy, in the 1980s it quietly stopped opposing interracial marriage, and in the 1990s it quietly replaced its misogynistic "patriarchal order of marriage" with the "equal partners" model that it had explicitly condemned in the preceding decades.

 "Nor is history, or future generations, a judge invested with god-like powers to decide, much less dictate, who was right and who was wrong.
 The idea of a judgment of history is secularism’s vain, meaningless, hopeless, and pathetic attempt to devise a substitute for what the great Abrahamic traditions of faith know is the final judgment of Almighty God.
 History is not God.
 God is God.
 History is not our judge.
 God is our judge.
 One day we will give an account of all we have done and failed to do.
 Let no one suppose that we will make this accounting to some impersonal sequence of events possessing no more power to judge than a golden calf or a carved and painted totem pole.
 It is before God, the God of truth, the Lord of history, that we will stand.
 And as we tremble in His presence it will be no use for any of us to claim that we did everything in our power to put ourselves on the right side of history."